nikbrunner/koyo/README.md

 **kōyō** is a sleek, minimalistic keyboard layout, designed with a 36-key split configuration.
 Its name is inspired by the harmony and elegance of Japanese aesthetics and the calming feeling of autumn leaves.

 > In Japanese, **kōyō (紅葉)** translates to "autumn leaves" and is used to describe the phenomenon of leaves changing color in the autumn season.
 The word is composed of two kanji characters: **kō (紅)** meaning "crimson" and **yō (葉)** meaning "leaf".

+## Note

+> [!NOTE]
+> The layout in its current form is mainly focused for use in combination with MacOS.
+> It can work on other operating systems, but the layout may not be optimized for them.
+> In the future, I (hopefully) will be working on optimizing the layout for other operating systems.

 ## Features